p4535992/automated-evocations/README.md

 ## Custom Animations(ADVANCED)

 To add your own animations, you can merge your own configs to the default one.
-Once you built the object you wanna merge, simply save it to the hidden game setting  `game.settings.set(AECONSTS.MN, "customanimations", yourData)`
+Once you built the object you wanna merge, simply save it to the hidden game setting  `game.settings.set("automated-evocations-variant", "customanimations", yourData)`

 WARNING: Setting this hidden setting will override any previous value, so you want to keep a file with all you custom setting and add to it every time you want to apply it!